 We have fully launched a programme for Year 7, which is a ten week coding subject.
 In 2020, we’re also piloting a new Year 8 subject with teachers who are returning to the programme.
 We will offer Year 9 and Year 10 programmes in the future.

-In 2020, we will be working with 100 teachers across Australia to help them teach this subject to their students.
+In 2020, we will be working with around 60 Australian teachers to help them successfully teach coding.

 If you’re interested in having CS in Schools at your school, there’s more information here.

 CS in Schools is free to schools or teachers.
 It is funded by generous donations.

 If you’re interested in contributing, you can donate.
 CS in Schools is part of RMIT University, and RMIT University is a Deductible Gift Recipient.
 If you’re considering donating to support our work, please contact us.